Zambonifofex/doqu/readme.md

 modify([{class: "example"}, "Hello, ", document.createElement("input"), "!"])
 ~~~

-If the argument is a function, `modify` will call it with no arguments and reprocess the result.
-(Note: `this` will be bound to the element.)
+If the argument is a function, `modify` will call pass itself as the argument and reprocess the result.

 ~~~JavaScript
 modify(() => "Hello!")